Oriol Mitjà: Research on the new SARS-CoV-2 coronavirus

 In 2018, Oriol Mitjà transferred his research lines to the Germans Trias i Pujol Research Institute.
-Since March 2020, he works to transfer his knowledge on epidemiology into clinical solutions for the SARS-CoV-2 pandemic.
-Mitjà is conducting research to advance knowledge in the field of therapeutics, where he aims at repurposing existing therapies to reduce the risk of infection with the SARS-CoV-2 coronavirus.
-In particular, he has led a clinical assay to verify whether hydroxychloroquine administration to people who have been exposed to the coronavirus at home, in hospitals or in nursing home reduces the risk of developing the disease This strategy is technically called post-exposure prophylaxis.
-The results of this research have been published in the New England Journal of Medicine.
-Additionally, Mitjà leads essays to assess the efficacy of a novel treatment based on an immunoglobulin anti-SARS-CoV-2, and of a treatment based on the transfusion of convalescent plasma, to provide immediate protection to the people exposed to the virus.
-Mitjà is also conducting research in the field of diagnostics, where he is assessing the validity of Rapid antigen tests to facilitate massive screening of the population, and in the areas of transmission and risk factors.
+From 2020 to 2023, he worked to transfer his knowledge on epidemiology into clinical solutions for the SARS-CoV-2 pandemic.
+Mitjà conducted research to advance knowledge in the field of therapeutics, where he aimed at repurposing existing therapies to reduce the risk of infection with the SARS-CoV-2 coronavirus.
+In particular, he led a clinical trial that showed that post-exposure prophylaxis with hydroxychloroquine was not effective to prevent SARS-CoV-2, The results of this research were published in the New England Journal of Medicine.
+Additionally, Mitjà lead studies that showed that treatment based on and immunoglobulin anti-SARS-CoV-2, and of a treatment based on the transfusion of convalescent plasma, did not provide protection to people exposed to the virus.

 Mitjà has repeatedly spoken in favor of intensifying the SARS-CoV-2 prevention and containment strategy and requested full lockdown in Spain during the month of March 2020.
 He has coordinated the drafting of an expert report commissioned by the Government of Catalonia that was delivered on April 21, 2020.

+Research on Mpox and Syphilis

+Since 2022, he has led studies on monkeypox (mpox), establishing an international network to describe its clinical manifestations and vaccine protection.
+He is currently working on the development of new treatments for syphilis in adults, congenital syphilis, and neurosyphilis, including clinical trials with linezolid as an alternative to penicillin.